jarckn/nagcrack/README.md

 # nagcrack
-nagcrack, a small python script to encode nagstamon's base64-encoded user and password information.
+nagcrack, a small python script to decode nagstamon's base64-encoded user and password information.